twbs/bootstrap-rubygem/README.md

   gem 'rails-assets-tether', '>= 1.3.3'
 end
 ```

+Alternatively use jakegavin/teher-rails at https://github.com/jakegavin/tether-rails.
+Just add to your gem file

+gem 'tether-rails'

 Then, run `bundle`, restart the server, and require tether before bootstrap but after jQuery: